 The Art History program encourages students to analyze art within many contexts and to examine diverse methodologies.
 A wide range of topics are taught, including Western art and architecture—Ancient, Medieval, Renaissance, Baroque, Modern, and Contemporary—and the art and architecture of Asia and the Americas (Colonial, Indian, Pre-Columbian, and Post-Colonial).

 With nearly 1,000 undergraduate Art majors and 50 graduate students, Art Practices is a vibrant community of students, artists, and scholars.
-The 18 full-time Studio Arts faculty from six areas—including Ceramics, Foundations, IMAP (photography, digital media, video, integrated arts), Painting and Drawing, Printmaking, and Sculpture and Post-Studio Practice—are highly active in their respective fields, from publishing important articles and books on contemporary art and theory to exhibiting in galleries and museums and participating in film and video festivals to establishing non-traditional artist venues and opportunities.
+The 18 full-time Studio Arts faculty from six areas—including Ceramics, Foundations, IMAP (photography, digital media, video, integrated arts), Painting and Drawing, Printmaking, and Sculpture and Post-studio Practice—are highly active in their respective fields, from publishing important articles and books on contemporary art and theory to exhibiting in galleries and museums, participating in film and video festivals, and establishing non-traditional artist venues and opportunities.

 The Visiting Artist Program is a vital component of the Department of Art and Art History and is one of the oldest programs of its kind.
 Each year a diverse group of nationally and internationally recognized artists are invited to present their work and ideas to a large audience of students, faculty, and community members.